 Moeko Fujii is a writer and critic whose work has appeared in The New Yorker, Aperture, the Criterion Collection, and elsewhere.
-She would like to thank Jeewon Yoo for his help in putting this essay together.

 Watching a movie can sometimes feel like swimming backstroke.
 You spend minutes suspended between boredom and curiosity—Why won’t the sky move?—until you stop thinking and become something else, a rhythm.
 It’s Continue reading

 Art & Craft

 On the trail of the real in The Long Goodbye.
 Continue reading